 –REFERENCE: In Nightwing Vol. 4 #11.
 Batman and Nightwing team-up to bust Penguin’s top enforcer/henchman Stallion.

 –REFERENCE: In Batman Incorporated Vol. 2 #7—originally referenced in Batman: No Man’s Land Secret Files #1.
 Batman sets up “substation” back-up Batcave headquarters all over Gotham.
 Batcave East, located beneath an abandoned WayneCorp oil refinery, is the only back-up Batcave mentioned in Batman Inc #7, but we can assume the others exist as well.
 Central Batcave lies beneath Robinson Park; Batcave South is inside a shipping yard boiler room near Paris Island; Batman South-Central is inside a prototype subway station sealed since the late nineteenth century; and the Bat Bunker is in the sub-basement of the Wayne Foundation Building (aka Wayne Tower).
 Batcave West already exists, built in San Francisco as the HQ for the Outsiders (as referenced in Batman Incorporated Vol. 2 #1).
-Note that the “Great Gotham Earthquake,” which is up next on our timeline, is much weaker in the New Age than in the Modern Age—weak enough that the Northwest Batcave, located in a sub-basement beneath Arkham Asylum, does not get built.
+Note that the “Great Gotham Earthquake,” coming up very soon on our timeline, is much weaker in the New 52 than in the Modern Age—weak enough that the Northwest Batcave, located in a sub-basement beneath Arkham Asylum, does not get built.

 –REFERENCE: In Batman Eternal #39.
 In addition to building Bat Bunkers and alternate Batcaves, Bruce annexes several properties to possibly later use in his war on crime.
 Off-the-books, Bruce secretly purchases an Uptown roller rink, a casino in the Pineskills (the DCU’s equivalent to the Catskills), and an auto shop by the docks.

 –REFERENCE: In Forever Evil: Arkham War #2.
 A large earthquake strikes Gotham.
-As mentioned in a footnote above, the earthquake in the New Age is much less devastating than in the Modern Age (where it originally occurred in “Cataclysm”).
+As mentioned in a footnote above, the earthquake in the New 52 is much less devastating than in the Modern Age (where it originally occurred in “Cataclysm”).
 In fact, while the Bat-Family probably has its hands full with the rescue effort and looters, the truly trying and devastating “No Man’s Land” (the Modern Age yearlong follow-up to “Cataclysm”) does not occur.

 –REFERENCE: In Nightwing Vol. 4 #10—loosely based on Batman Annual #23.
 Batman and Nightwing defeat Gorilla Grimm, who runs a Gotham smuggling operation selling high-tech Gorilla City weapons on behalf of his boss Gorilla Grodd.

 –REFERENCE: In Batman Vol. 2 #16.
 Joker kidnaps a whole bunch of babies and Batman rescues them.
 This event was originally a part of “No Man’s Land” and coincided with the death of Sarah Essen Gordon.
-However, “No Man’s Land” does not happen in the New Age and Sarah Essen, if she even exists, never marries Jim Gordon.
+However, “No Man’s Land” does not happen in the New 52 and Sarah Essen, if she even exists, never marries Jim Gordon.
 So the only thing that happens here is the abduction of the babies.

 –REFERENCE: In Nightwing Vol. 4 #12.
 Grace Balin, the anthropomorphic female killer whale with human limbs—better known as Orca—debuts.
 She is defeated and run out of town by Batman and Nightwing.

 –REFERENCE: In Batman: The Dark Knight Vol. 2 #9—originally told in Arkham Asylum: Living Hell.
 Warren White is tortured by his fellow inmates during an Arkham Asylum riot and becomes one of Batman’s wiliest rogues, The Great White Shark.
 During the riot, which Batman quells, Arkham’s chief of security, Aaron Cash, loses a hand courtesy of Killer Croc, but still assists Batman during the chaos.
-The Great White Shark’s first New Age appearance is in Detective Comics Vol. 2 #9.
+The Great White Shark’s first New 52 appearance is in Detective Comics Vol. 2 #9.

 –REFERENCE: In Grayson #12—originally told in the Modern Age “Officer Down” arc.
 When Commissioner Gordon is shot and hospitalized, Catwoman is mistakenly accused of the crime.
 The Bat Family assembles and Batman allows Babs to run the show on this case since it’s hitting so close to home.
 Babs distributes a list of Catwoman’s most recent known associates.
 Nightwing and Red Robin then take to the streets and bust some skulls to prove Catwoman’s innocence, but Batman disappears, not even answering the Bat Signal, which shines for hours.
 Where is the Dark Knight?
 He’s been by Gordon’s side in the hospital the whole time.
 After examining the gun that was used to shoot her dad, Babs is able to out the real assassin, a random revenge-seeking man that her dad once busted a long time ago.
 The would-be murderer is arrested and charged.
 Catwoman is exonerated.

 –REFERENCE: In Batman Incorporated Vol. 2 #3.
 Batman is present when Ra’s Al Ghul is killed by his daughter Nyssa Raatko, who temporarily allies herself with sis Talia as co-leader of the League of Assassins.
-This occurrence is canon in the New Age because the Resurrection of Ra’s Al Ghul arc is referenced in the “Leviathan web display” from Batman Incorporated Vol. 2 #3.
+This occurrence is canon in the New 52 because the Resurrection of Ra’s Al Ghul arc is referenced in the “Leviathan web display” in Batman Incorporated Vol. 2 #3.
 Logic follows that if Ra’s Al Ghul is resurrected, he had to have died first.

 –REFERENCE: In Batman: The Dark Knight Vol. 2 #1.
 Batman and Red Robin deal with master assassin and hit-man extraordinaire Philo Zeiss.
-Zeiss is made canon in the New Age via his first appearance in Batman: The Dark Knight Vol. 2 #1.
+Zeiss is made canon in the New 52 via his first appearance in Batman: The Dark Knight Vol. 2 #1.

 –REFERENCE: In Batman: The Dark Knight Vol. 2 #1.
 Batman and Red Robin apprehend the crazed corpse re-animator known as The Mortician (Porter Vito).
-The Mortician is made canon in the New Age via his first appearance in Batman: The Dark Knight Vol. 2 #1.
+The Mortician is made canon in the New 52 via his first appearance in Batman: The Dark Knight Vol. 2 #1.

 –REFERENCE: In Teen Titans Vol. 4 #15.
 Batman meets African-American superhero Orpheus (Gavin King), a rookie costumed crime-fighter in Gotham.
 Originally debuting in the Modern Age’s Batman: Orpheus Rising #1-5, Orpheus impressed Batman and became a member of the Bat-Family.
-However, there is no indication that Orpheus had the same impact or became a member of the Bat-Family in the New Age.
+However, there is no indication that Orpheus had the same impact or became a member of the Bat-Family in the New 52.

 –REFERENCE: In Nightwing Vol. 4 #11.
 Batman and Nightwing go undercover as biker gang members to bust street racing super-villain Thrill Devil.